bkturner1220/bkturner1220/README.md

 <!-- ## 👋 &nbsp;Hey there!
 I'm Aditya -->

-# Hi, my name is Brian Turner 👋
+# Hey there 👋 &nbsp;my name is Brian Turner

 ### 👨🏻‍💻 &nbsp;About Me

-💻 Hello my name is Brian Turner.
-I'm aspiring to be a major role in the future for major technical advances.
+💻 I'm aspiring to be a major role in the future for major technical advances.
 I am a student currently enrolled in SMU's Full-Stack Development Coding Boot Camp specializing in traditional Full-Stack Development languages and tools.
 I have a wife with two children and currently have a mobile application on Apple's App Store and also Google's Play Store.
 My app is based on a study guide to obtain your Commercial Driver's License in the state of Texas.
 I am self taught Java/Swift mobile development and continue to expand my known languages and skills in anything mobile/web developed and will continue to do so until the end of time.
 I love computers and would have computers love me just as much!

 <p align="justify">My responsive website serves as an online résumé and displays my web presence, story, work experience, education, projects, achievements, and contact information.
 It was created using HTML, Bootstrap, and CSS.</p>